osamamohsen/Android-Retrofit/README.md

 public class Contact {

-/*name: column name is database that mean if variable name is name doesn’t necessary to make serialize*/
+// @SerializedName: Name variables refere to column name in table contacts in Database, if coulmn name is Name doesnt nessessary to make Serialization

     @SerializedName("name")
     private String Name;